-DIRECTORY INFORMATION YES NO

-Student's full name X

-Student's ID number X

-Date of Birth X

-Gender X

-Ethnicity X

-Mailing address and telephone X

-number

-Permanent address and X

-telephone number
+Directory Information Yes No

-All addresses and telephone X

-numbers except Mailing and

-Permanent (e.g. Alternate
+All addresses and telephone numbers except Mailing and Permanent (e.g. Alternate Billing Address, Contact/Emergency Address, etc.) Х

-Billing Address,

-Contact/Emergency Address,

-etc.)

-E-Mail Address X
+E-Mail Address Х

-Parent names and/or addresses X
+Parent names and/or addresses Х

-Class level and academic X
+Class level and academic major/minor Х

-major/minor

-Dates of attendance X
+Dates of attendance Х

-Fact that the student is or has X
+Fact that the student is or has been enrolled Х

-been enrolled

-Diploma awarded (LPN, RN, X
+Diploma awarded (LPN, RN, CNA) Х

-CNA)

 GPA or grades X

-Cumulative clock hours X
+Cumulative clock hours Х

-Current term credits or class X

-schedule (scheduled hours,

-attended hours, tardy)
+Current term credits or class schedule (scheduled hours, attended hours, tardy) ×

-Full-time, half-time or less than X

-half-time enrollment status V 7
+Full-time, half-time or less than half-time enrollment status Х

-Information on academic X

-standing (probation,

-disqualification, etc.) or

-whether student is eligible to return to school
+Information on academic standing (probation, disqualification, etc.) or whether student is eligible to return to school X

-v

-Whether student has applied X
+Whether student has applied for graduation х

-for graduation